 1. Install Node.js and NPM

-Before diving in, ensure that Node.js and NPM are installed on your system.
-These are necessary for managing project dependencies.
+Before diving into theme dev + tools like Webpack, ensure Node.js and NPM are installed on your system.
+These tools are foundational for managing packages and scripts throughout your theme development process.

 Check installation: